Cedar - Varieties

 PROPAGATION: Cedar can be easily grown from seed.
 The small cones are gathered in the fall.
 They don't need any special treatment and should be planted in the fall.

-All the junipers – but especially the ashe juniper – have occupied the steepest hillsides in canyons where they are protected from fires.
-The narrow strips of bark from ash juniper are a primary nesting material for the golden-cheeked warbler.
+All the junipers – but especially the Ashe juniper – have occupied the steepest hillsides in canyons where they are protected from fires.
+The narrow strips of bark from Ashe juniper are a primary nesting material for the golden-cheeked warbler.
 Wood from these trees is used to make cedar chests and cedar lined closets due to its insect repelling quality.
+(Not to be confused with cedar from Thuja plicata, the Western Red Cedar, the giant of the Pacific NW coast and up into Canada.)
 Eastern red cedar is excellent fence post material.
-The ashe juniper is resistant to the cedar apple rust but creates the biggest cedar allergy problem resulting from the pollen of male trees in the winter months.
+The Ashe juniper is resistant to the cedar apple rust but creates the biggest cedar allergy problem resulting from the pollen of male trees in the winter months.

 Drooping Juniper (J. Haccida) is a graceful juniper with drooping branches creating almost a wilted appearance.
-It grows in the Big Bend.
+It grows in the Big Bend region of Texas.